Update Major Wildfire Impact to WCPP - May 2016

 The Boreal Forest requires fire to ensure it's survival and in May of 2016 there was a big one in Woodland Caribou!
 Selfishly, I am saddened that I will never again experience this western part of the park in the glorious old growth state it was in during our mid-2000's trips.

 [The approximate area affected by the huge RED3 wildfire in May of 2016.
 Note that the area affected most is the exact areas we paddled in 2004-2006. ++]

-In early 2005 the emails and phone calls started circulating amongst our canoeing group again.
+In early 2005 the emails and phone calls started circulating among our canoeing group again.
 When the dust finally settled we agreed that another trip through Woodland Caribou Provincial Park (WCPP) was in order.
 The trip in 2004, with an entry through Wallace Lake at the north end of Nopiming Provincial Park, was one of the best trips so far.
-Some members of the group felt that it was a bit long (over 120km!) and so we shortened the 2005 trip by roughly 20km.
+Some members of the group felt that it was a bit long (over 120km!) and so we shortened the 2005 trip by roughly 35km.
 Another difference was the entry point.
 Instead of Wallace Lake, we would start at Beresford Lake and enter from Garner Lake, a more southern approach to WCCP but still from the MB side.